 And, if you liked that, you'll love these deep fried whole globe artichokes in this recipe for carciofi all giudia straight from Rome in the video below.

 Called cozze gratinate in Italian, baked mussels topped with a crunchy, herby parmesan gratin are a classic appetiser you will find in many local trattorie in the southern parts of Italy.
 They are easier than you think: pre-cooked mussels are garnished with a pan-toasted breadcrumb mix, then cooked briefly in the oven (2 minutes) to finish.
 Serve them on a platter as finger food or as part of a seafood serving.

 When it comes to fresh seafood, simple is best.
 This seafood salad, a favourite all over Italy, and especially in the south, includes six different seafoods with just a hint of lemon juice, fresh parsley and olive oil.
 Ask your fishmonger to get prepare a selection for you to pick up on the day of your feast, and grab some good crusty bread to go with it.
 This light and simple dish is bound to sure to everyone's appetites going.

 Octopus and potato salad is a classic Christmas Eve appetiser.
 Our simple yet delicious recipe also reveals how to tenderise the octopus, an essential step for any successful octopus dish.
 The key ingredients here are octopus, potato, parsley, lemon, and good quality olive oil - as for the rest, you can decide, depending on what's available to you where you live.

 Rocket and gorgonzola souffle

-Toasted bread topped off with creamy mozzarella and tomatoes will be a popular way to open your Italian themed meal.
-To make them a really decadent treat you could always try replacing the mozzarella with unctious burrata.
+A bruschetta made of toasted bread topped off with creamy mozzarella or ricotta and tomatoes will be a popular way to open your Italian themed meal.
+Watch how it's done in the clip above.